-2.1 5 2.2 9 2.3 Parameters used for the position feedback controllers 51 2.4 Impact of the support dynamics on the plant dynamics 6 2.5 Obtained optimal parameters ( $\omega_i$ and $g$ ) for the modified IFF controller including a high-pass filter.
-37 2.6 88 2.7 88 2.8 6 2.9 Center of mass of considered solid bodies with respect to the "point of interest" Identified modes 13 2.11 Summary of the stage stiffnesses.
+2.1 Physical parameters used for the micro-station uniaxial model 5 2.2 Comparison of active damping strategies 55 Э 2.3 Parameters used for the position feedback controllers 2.4 Impact of the support dynamics on the plant dynamics 6 2.5 Obtained optimal parameters (ω_i and g) for the modified IFF controller including a high-pass filter.
+The corresponding achievable simultaneous damping of the two modes ξ is also shown 2.6 Obtained optimal parameters for the IFF controller when using parallel stiffnesses 2.7 Obtained optimal parameters for the RDC 2.8 Positions in mm 5 2.9 Center of mass of considered solid bodies with respect to the "point of interest" Identified modes 3 2.11 Summary of the stage stiffnesses.
 The contrained degrees-of-freedom are indicated by "-".
-The frames in which the 6-DoF joints are defined are indicated in figures found in Section 2.4.1.1 4 2.12 End-Stations with integrated feedback loops based on online metrology.
+The frames in which the 6-DoF joints are defined are indicated in figures found in Section 2.4.1.1 ¥ 2.12 End-Stations with integrated feedback loops based on online metrology.
 The stages used for feedback are indicated in bold font.
 Stages not used for scanning purposes are ommited or indicated between parentheses.
-The specifications for the NASS are indicated in the last row Parameter values in [mm] 2.14 Actuator parameters 7 3.1 Effect of a change in geometry on the manipulator's stiffness and mobility G 3.2 APA95ML specifications 3.3 Material properties used for FEA. $E$ is the Young's modulus, $\nu$ the Poisson ratio and $\rho$ the material density 18 3.4 Stack Parameters 3.5 Piezoelectric properties used for the estimation of the sensor and actuators sensitivities 3.6 List of some amplified piezoelectric actuators that could be used for the nano-hexapod 3.7 Summary of the obtained parameters for the 2 DoF APA300ML model 3.8 Specifications for the flexible joints and estimated characteristics from the Finite Element Model 19 17 3.9 Parameters for $W_1(s)$ and $W_2(s)$ 3.10 Model parameters 3.11 Comparison of decoupling strategies 3.12 Specifications for the Voltage amplifier and considered commercial products 3.13 Specifications for the relative displacement sensors and considered commercial products 4.1 Estimated flatness of the APA300ML interfaces 4.2 Measured capacitance in $\mu F$ 4.3 Measured axial stiffnesses in $N/\mu m$ 4.4 Summary of the obtained parameters for the 2 DoF APA300ML model 4.5 Piezoelectric properties used for the estimation of the sensor and actuators sensitivities 4.6 Specifications for the flexible joints and estimated characteristics from the Finite Element Model 26 4.7 Summary of the error budget for estimating the bending stiffness 4.8 Measured frequency of the flexible modes of the strut 4.9 Measured $y$ misalignment at the top and bottom of the APA.
-Measurements are in $mm$ 29 0
+The specifications for the NASS are indicated in the last row Parameter values in [mm] 2.14 Actuator parameters 7 2.1 $\mathbf{T}{\mathbf{M}} = \mathbf{C}{\mathbf{M}} + $ ^ 3.1 Effect of a change in geometry on the manipulator's stiffness and mobility 3.2 APA95ML specifications 3.3 3.4 Material properties used for FEA.
+E is the Young's modulus, ν the Poisson ratio and ρ the material density 183 Stack Parameters 3.4 3.5 Piezoelectric properties used for the estimation of the sensor and actuators sensitivities 3.5 3.6 List of some amplified piezoelectric actuators that could be used for the nano-hexapod 3.7 Summary of the obtained parameters for the 2 DoF APA300ML model 3.8 Specifications for the flexible joints and estimated characteristics from the Finite Element Model 197 1 7 3.9 Parameters for $W_1(s)$ and $W_2(s)$ ģ 3.10 Model parameters 3.11 Comparison of decoupling strategies 3.12 Specifications for the Voltage amplifier and considered commercial products Specifications for the relative displacement sensors and considered commercial products 00 ······································ 4.1 Estimated flatness of the APA300ML interfaces 4.2 Measured capacitance in μF 7 4.3 Measured axial stiffnesses in $N/\mu m$ 4.4 Summary of the obtained parameters for the 2 DoF APA300ML model 4.5 Piezoelectric properties used for the estimation of the sensor and actuators sensitivities 4.6 Specifications for the flexible joints and estimated characteristics from the Finite Element Model 274 4.7 Summary of the error budget for estimating the bending stiffness 4.8 Measured frequency of the flexible modes of the strut 4.9 Measured y misalignment at the top and bottom of the APA.
+Measurements are in mm 5